gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: SkipSMSCNumber

-    When you send sms from some SMS centere you can have delivery reports from other SMSC number.
+    When you send sms from some SMS centers you can have delivery reports from other SMSC number.
 You can set here number of this SMSC used by you and Gammu will not check it's number during assigning reports to sent SMS.

 .. config:option:: Driver

     SQL driver to use, Gammu supports several native drivers and generic interface using ODBC and DBI.
-Availability of the backends depdens on compile time options.
+Availability of the backends depends on compile time options.

     Available drivers: